B1nus/wezy/README.md

 2. low level of abstraction
 3. no hidden control flows

 cb tries to stay as close to assembly code as possible.
-This is why there is no scope in the same as it would in other languages and there is only one `loop` keyword.
+This is why it handles scope in an unconventional way and why there is only one `loop` keyword.
 This makes the syntax simple and the language fast both in execution and compilation.

-The most important abstraction from assembly code is memory manegement. cd uses a borrow checker similiar to rust.
+The most important abstraction from assembly code is memory management. cb uses a borrow checker similiar to rust for this.
 However, because of cb's simplicity there are no lifetimes and the borrow checker is much simpler.

+In general, cb's goal is to be as low level and simple as possible while still being a powerfu tool.
+Similar to c, but even simpler and with a select few modern features.

+The compiler is by its design incredibly simple.
+The assembly code generated is mostly readable.
+I have strayed away from implementing too many optimisations in order to keep it this way.

+I believe it is important for a developer to understand his own tools. cb is designed in a way to be as understandable as possible.
+The abstraction cb does on assembly is not as big as one might think.

+The simplicity of cb also enables better error messages.
+There are not a lot of possible errors in cb.
+The first one you're probably going to run into is either `error: cb is one-indexed` or `error: exoected indentation`.
+# Lsp
+Remember what you dislike about zls.
+# Compiler
+Helpful and friendly errors.
+# Parser
+indentation parsing from python.
 # Undefined
 You can declare a variable without giving it a value.
 However, if the variable is used before getting a value a runtime error occurs.
 Think of it as a pinky promise that you will give the variable a value before using it:
 ```